 - Informal discussion with colleagues (optional)

-- Attendees will leave with a full understanding of the requirements of the new Ofsted framework.
+- Participants will leave with a full understanding of the requirements of the new Ofsted framework.
 They will be confident that they know the questions Ofsted will ask about their curriculum design and delivery and gain ideas about how best to evidence the quality of their provision.